 The "Minneapolis Star and Tribune" ran an article on how the body of a conditioned runner reacts in a long-distance race.
 "When the body begins to overheat, sweat glands release liquid to cool it.
-When it starts to run low on sugar, which is fuel for the muscles, a hormone from the pancreas tells the liver to release stored sugar into the bloodstream.
+When it starts to run low on sugar, fuel for the muscles, a hormone from the pancreas tells the liver to release stored sugar into the bloodstream.
 As the legs need more oxygen, the brain signals the heart to beat faster.
 Blood flow to the internal organs and upper body is shut down by 80% so that more blood gets to the legs and the heart.
 Deep breathing brings in more air.
 Blood vessels in the legs dilate 400% to accommodate the increased flow of blood.
 All of this enables a person to run long distances."
-Christian body relationships are likewise incredibly complex when orchestrated by Christ who is the head.✞
+Christian body relationships are likewise incredibly complex when orchestrated by Christ, who is the head.✞

 In the Body of Christ, it is Jesus who has control like a child flying a kite.
 This simple act illustrates how much we need one another.

-Similarly, there are no irreplaceable persons for we all have a part in sustaining the Household Body.
-Dr. Paul Brand (1914-2003 AD) was an eminent Christian medical missionary with lepers for many years in India and was a pioneer in developing tendon transfer techniques for use in the hands of those with leprosy.
+Similarly, there are no irreplaceable persons, for we all have a part in sustaining the Household Body.
+Dr. Paul Brand (1914-2003 AD) was a famous Christian medical missionary with lepers for many years in India.
+He was a pioneer in developing tendon transfer techniques for use in the hands of those with leprosy.
 He wrote, "In our society, a janitor has little status because he is so replaceable.
 Thus, we pay the janitor less and tend to look down upon him.
-But the body's division of labor is not based on status; status is, in fact, immaterial to the task being performed.
+But the body's division of labor is not based on status; status is, in fact, immaterial to the task people perform.
 The body's janitors are indispensable."✞

 Developing Christian friendships is very important for the Christian in the incredibly complex Mystical Body of Christ.
 Several members of the Mystical Body often combine their efforts to help another in times of need.
 A new Christian, who is an alcoholic, stumbles into a drinking binge.
 When a church friend notices her absence, a house visit and gentle counseling follow.
 A third Christian comes forward to pay the rent.
 The prodigal eventually returns to her proper place in the Mystical Body.
 Saint Paul writes in 1 Corinthians 12.26, "If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it."
 Those outside the Christian faith often see God himself in this kind of small service of developing friendships.✞

 Members of the Household Body siphon their strength not only from Christ but also from one another.
-Like a bicycle wheel, the Mystical Body is most effective when its spokes are attached to the Jesus hub at the center, and their Christian friends at the rim.
+Like a bicycle wheel, the Mystical Body is most effective when its spokes are attached to the center's Jesus hub and their Christian friends at the rim.
 The very first example of body ministries was the group of twelve disciples gathered together by Jesus.
 Lewis Garnsworthy, when Bishop of Toronto, asked his clergy to follow our Lord's example and invite twelve lay people into shared leadership for mutual support and encouragement.
 In reality, many body ministries need to combine to make the church more effective.✞